-FARIMA modeling and simulation, the 'fracdiff' package of the 'R' computing environment is used.
-On the basis of 95% confidence intervals obtained using Proc1 for estimating H, 7day winter low flows do not exhibit LTP.
-When Proc2 and Proc3 are used, the number of stations which possibly exhibit LTP are one (i.e., 05BB001) and 3 (i.e., 01AQ001, 02PJ007 and 05BB001) respectively.
-These results clearly demonstrate that an estimated value of Hdifferent from 0.5 (see Figure 11) does not necessarily mean LTP and so care must be exercised in its interpretation, particularly when H is estimated from short samples.
-Some other conclusions can also be drawn from Figure 11, e.g. the distribution of H can easily be assumed Normal, the value of H when estimated using Proc1 is biased upward and that when estimated using Proc2 and Proc3 is biased downward.
+fractional differencing parameter.
+Details of these procedures can be found in the respective references.
+It is noted that Hosking [1984] has recommended at least 100 years of record to investigate LTP.
+In hydrology, instrumental river flow records seldom exceed 100 years and therefore records do not satisfy the condition for a long-term data.
+As a result of this fact, it becomes important to study the sampling distribution of H in order to establish Monte Carlo simulation confidence intervals for diagnostic purposes.
+To establish whether the value of H estimated with each of the three selected methods for a given sample is significantly different from 0.5, Monte Carlo simulated distribution of H is developed by generating a large number of random samples, each of size equal to the observed one, from a white noise process (i.e., normally distributed values with zero mean and unit variance) and estimating H for each of the simulated samples.
+The results of this analysis are shown in Figure 11.
+For the FARIMA (p, d, q) model with $p \le q \le 1$ , FARIMA (0, d, 0) model is found as the best fitting model for majority of the low-flow time series ( $\geq$ 50 years long) on the basis of Bayesian information criterion [Schwarz, 1978] and therefore the corresponding results for the FAR-IMA (0, d, 0) are adopted for presentation.
+For the FARIMA modeling and simulation, the "fracdiff" package of the "R" computing environment is used.
+On the basis of 95% confidence intervals obtained using Proc1 for estimating H, there is not enough evidence to suggest that 7-day winter low flows exhibit LTP.
+When Proc2 and Proc3 are used, the number of stations which could be assumed to exhibit LTP are one (i.e., 05BB001) and 3 (i.e., 01AQ001, 02PJ007 and 05BB001) respectively.
+These results suggest that an estimated value of H different from 0.5 (see Figure 11) does not necessarily mean LTP and so care must be exercised in its interpretation, particularly when H is estimated from short samples.
+Some other conclusions can also be drawn from Figure 11.
+For example, the distribution of H appears to be close to Normal, although it is just an ad hoc approximation because H is bounded in (0, 1); the value of H when estimated using Proc1 is biased upward and that when estimated using Proc2 and Proc3 is biased downward.
 Some of these results are consistent with the findings of Couillard and Davison [2005].
-It is also worth mentioning here that much narrower confidence intervals for H are noted for large samples indicating that the degree with which one can confidently diagnose LTP increases with the increase in sample size; see Couillard and Davison [2005] for details on diagnosing LTP and for some statistical tests and related discussion.
+It is important to mention here that much narrower confidence intervals for H are noted for large samples suggesting that the degree with which one can confidently diagnose LTP increases with the increase in sample size; see study of Couillard and Davison [2005] for details on diagnosing LTP and for some statistical tests and related discussion.
+It is also relevant to mention here that if LTP is envisioned as a physical mechanism responsible for producing fluctuating behavior of trends then an estimated value of H around 0.5 or less does not necessarily mean absence of LTP and consequently the presence of LTP does not depend on sample size, but its detectability does [Koutsoyiannis, 2003].